 It’s a challenging workout and also a great way for beginners to see results quickly and your body will continue to burn fat up to 24 hours after you exercise.
-And as you start to make serious gym gains you can continue lose weight without losing muscle.
+And as you start to make serious gym gains, you can continue losing weight without losing muscle.

 Also, HIIT training is also built for bodyweight exercises so there is no need for the machines, which is good news for us lunchtime legends.

 Exercising on an empty stomach helps improve your metabolism of body fat.
 By working out before eating your lunch, you create a caloric deficit and your body has to get the energy from somewhere, so it will start to burn up that stored fat.

 Eat your packed lunch after your workout or even at your desk when you get back to the office.
 Just remember not to eat more than you would have normally.
 If you overeat to make up for the lunchtime fast and gym session then you’ll be undoing your good work.

 Basically, the key to the lunch hour gym sesh is preparation.
 Packed kit, packed lunch, stacked workout… And if all else fails and you really can’t fit gym time into lunchtime, then maybe jogging all or part of your journey home could work for you?